How to create an effective charity communications strategy

 1. Crystal clear messaging: You should distil your messaging until it can be instantly understood by everyone, whatever audience you’re talking to.
 Simplicity in messaging is memorable, too, and makes it easier to apply and adapt your comms across a range of channels.

 2. A deep understanding of the audience: Drilling down into who you’re targeting with each type of communication will take away a lot of uncertainty and costly guesswork.
-You can more easily analyse who’s engaging where, break down and act on audience feedback, and measure the effect your comms have had.
-Plus, working within limits of a specific demographic can give you the creative boost to generate new and unexpected ideas, too.
+Consider who is engaging with your charity and why, and how different groups of people interact with your organisation.
+Perhaps younger people are more likely to spread your message digitally, while older generations may be more likely to donate financially.
+Maybe certain demographics are keen to organise fundraising events, while others may prefer simply to keep up with your charity through email communications.
+With this data, you can more easily analyse who’s engaging where, understand what they expect from you and why they’re interested in helping you succeed, and break down and understand audience feedback on a deeper level.
+Plus, working within the limits of a specific demographic can give you the creative boost to generate new and unexpected ideas, too.

 Our step-by-step guide to developing a charity communications strategy

-Coming up with a communications strategy can seem overwhelming, and you might be tempted to just try a range of ideas and see what sticks — but it’s simpler to get on top of your comms strategy than you think.
+Coming up with a communications strategy can seem overwhelming, and you might be tempted to just try a range of ideas and see what sticks.
+But it’s simpler to get on top of your comms strategy than you think, and it will save you a lot of time and wasted effort.
 Below, we’ll take you through how to create a communications strategy, step by step.

 What’s in a communications strategy?

-You won’t come up with your content ideas at the very start of your strategy development, even if that is the most exciting part.
-Instead, you should focus on the broad organisational strokes, meaning that your communication strategy will include:
+You shouldn’t come up with your content ideas at the very start of your strategy development, even if that is the most exciting part.
+Instead, you should focus on the broad organisational strokes, meaning that your communications strategy will include:

-- A strategy for analysing the success and impact of your communications
+• A strategy for analysing the success and impact of your communications.
+Keep on improving with actionable data from each campaign or event you put out there.

 Get organised with a content calendar

-Effective communication relies on organisation.
-Without a solid plan and a way to see exactly what’s coming up in the year ahead, your teams won’t be able to do their best work and make the most of the resources you have.
+Effective communication relies heavily on strong organisational skills.
+Without a solid action plan and a way to see exactly what’s coming up in the year ahead, your teams won’t be able to do their best work and make the most of the resources you have.

 Prep for the year with a communications plan

 Remember that it’s especially important to plan for delays.
-Set your deadlines one or two weeks before you really need all the work completed so you can plan for staff holidays, delays in your workflow, and for the all-important final checks to make sure your messaging has been approved, your visuals are on point and your copy is typo-free.
+Set your deadlines one or two weeks before you really need all the work completed, so you can plan for staff holidays, workflow delays, and the all-important final checks to make sure your messaging has been approved, your visuals are on point, and your copy is typo-free.

 Plan your budget